 - DHEA – can be useful in premature ovarian insufficiency and to improve pregnancy rate and reduce miscarriage in advanced maternal age.
 It has also been found to be beneficial in the treatment of autoimmune disease,, and to reduce NK cell activity.
 DHEA should only be used after serum DHEA-S and androgen evaluation.
 Dose adjusted according to patient need but is often 25mg tid or less.

-- Stress and Fertility: addressing stress is very important in all patients suffering from the effects of reproductive challenges.
+- Stress and Fertility: Addressing stress is very important in all patients suffering from the effects of reproductive challenges.
 Autoimmune diseases are aggravated by stress as it can increase humoral immunity and shift TH1:TH2 ratios.
 Adrenal therapies, sufficient sleep, yoga, meditation, movement therapy, and prayer can all positively effect patients in this journey.
 We routinely identify and treat concerns related to stress and infertility in our Toronto clinic.

-As a Toronto naturopath who focuses primarily on the treatment of infertility, I see so many cases where autoimmunity influences reproduction.
+As medical director of our Toronto based naturopathic clinic focused on the treatment of infertility, I see so many cases where autoimmunity influences reproduction.
 Quelling the immunological response can improve implantation and reduce miscarriage, allowing for a successful pregnancy.